9z25/darkfi-web-wallet/README.md

-npm start and open index_darkfi.html
+npm start and direct to index_darkfi.html